Workable/orka/docs/request-context.md

 {
   "requestContext": {
     "enabled": true
-    "logKeys": ["requestId", "visitor"]  // These are the keys that will be appended automatically to your logs }
+    "logKeys": ["requestId", "visitor", "correlationId"]  // These are the keys that will be appended automatically to your logs
+  }
 }
 ```